So Many Licenses… Which One Is Right For Me?

 We get a lot of questions about licenses, especially which license is best for a particular customer.
 I want to take a moment to answer some of the most frequent questions/misunderstandings about LiteSpeed licenses:

-(A lot of these issues are actually answered in this wiki: http://www.litespeedtech.com/support/wiki/doku.php?id=litespeed_wiki:license:what_license_to_choose)
+(A lot of these issues are actually answered in our Choosing a LiteSpeed Web Server License Wiki.

-1. The VPS license will NOT work on dedicated servers or VPSs with more than 2GB of RAM.
-And the new Ultra VPS license will not work on a VPS with more than 8GB of RAM.
+1. The licenses will not work on servers (or VPS’s) with RAM amounts exceeding the license’s limits.
 If you try to register one of these licenses on a server with too much memory (or you upgrade your server over the limit), you will get an error message like this:

-The limit on the VPS and Ultra VPS licenses does not mean that the license will just limit the amount of RAM they have access to.
-They will literally not work.
-Sorry, but that's how it is.
+The limit on the licenses does not mean that the license will just limit the amount of RAM it has access to.
+It will literally not work.
+Sorry, but that’s how it is.

 (You will sometimes get a message like